eaedk/zindi-spot-the-mask-challenge-standalone-notebook/README.md

 # zindi-spot-the-mask-challenge-standalone-notebook

 Standalone code to show how to participated in this zindi challenge using TF.Keras on Google Colab.
-[Read more](https://zindi.africa/competitions/zindiweekendz-learning-spot-the-mask-challenge/)
+[Read more here.](https://zindi.africa/competitions/zindiweekendz-learning-spot-the-mask-challenge/)

 ## Path update
--   You have to update ` PATH ` ( path place where the challenge repository will be created ) in notebook ` 1-BUILD_REPOSITORY_STRUCTURE.ipynb ` .
+-   You have to update ` PATH ` ( path place where the challenge repository will be created ) in notebook ` 1-BUILD_REPOSITORY_STRUCTURE.ipynb `.

--   You have to update ` REPO_PATH ` ( path to be in the created repository of mask challenge repository ) in notebook ` 2-dataset_structuring.ipynb ` .
+-   You have to update ` REPO_PATH ` ( path to be in the created repository of mask challenge repository ) in notebook ` 2-dataset_structuring.ipynb `.

 ## Instructions to RUN